sage-code/maj/verbs.md

 **example 2:**

-* tu raku mi vuza = you have broken my camera
+* tu raku'ra mi vuza   = you have broken my camera
-* tu hodu una dota = you hold a dept
+* tu hodu'na una dota  = you now hold a dept
-* tu dovu'na sh gemu = now you have to pay
+* tu dovu'da sh gemu   = then you have to pay
-* la dota seru'ra gemo = the debt was payed
+* la dota seru'da gemo = the debt will be payed

 ## Subjunctive mod